-ACS offers classes in French and Spanish, beginning with French in second grade and Spanish in middle school.
-ACS is not a language immersion school, so the objective of our elementary French program isn’t to shape fluent French speakers.
+ACS offers classes in French and Spanish, beginning with French in second grade and adding Spanish in middle school.
+Unlike an language immersion school, the objective of our elementary French program isn’t to shape fluent French speakers.
 Rather, our French program is intended to:

-- Expand the children’s geographic horizons by introducing them to a new nation and culture.
+- Expand the children’s global horizons by introducing them to other countries and cultures.

-- Offer them a different vocabulary set and complex, unfamiliar pronunciations.
-This activates the neurodevelopmental processes in the elementary years’ “window of opportunity” that will help prepare children for advanced language studies in the years ahead.
+- Introduce students to new language structures, which activate the neurodevelopmental processes in the elementary years’ “window of opportunity” that will help prepare children for advanced language studies in the years ahead.

 Middle School: French and Spanish